Cham0i/NetPlus/README.md

 However, things get tricky when the subnet mask designates a number that is not 255 or 0.
 This means that the point at which the NID ends and HID starts is within an octet.

+# NETWORK OPERATIONS

+communications within a LAN

+communications between networks

 RARP (Reverse Address Resolution Protocol) Maps a MAC to an IP address.
 This is the oppossite of ARP which maps a IP address to a MAC.
 Both work by broadcasting and listening to a response by the device that matches the MAC or IP.

+Network auxiliaries
+NIC Teaming: It allows multiple NICs to operate as a single virtual NIC.
+It is used as a way to load balance traffic and provide redundancy
+Content Delivery Network: The use of edge servers that have a cache of the information stored in the original server in order to improve delivery speed.
+Basically if you live in the south you will connect to the U.S south server instead of the Taiwan server.

+# PORTS AND PROTOCOLS

+Link Aggregation Control Protocol (LACP): NIC Teaming with Cisco switches  IEEE 802.3ad

+# TERMINOLOGY

 Cycle Redundancy Check Error : The check for redundancy tested false meaning data was corrupted or changed without permission.